 Some people use Care Farming to improve their health and well-being, to pick up new practical skills like animal care, horticulture, and skills with tools, to improve their ability to cope, to live independently and spend time with other people.

-Magdalen is a member of Care Farming UK and a key player on the national scene.
+Magdalen is a member of Social Farms and Gardens and a key player on the national scene.